amschmidt13/2025ApplBayesSummer/Session14-AdvancedTopics/README.md

 - Douwes-Schultz, D. and Schmidt, A. M. (2022) _Zero-state coupled Markov switching count models for spatio-temporal infectious disease spread_. **Journal of the Royal Statistical Society, Series C**, 71(3), 589–612.

-- Xu, M., Douwes-Schultz, D. and Schmidt, A. M. (2025) A Comparison Between Markov Switching Zero-inflated and Hurdle Models for Spatio-temporal Infectious Disease Counts.
+- Xu, M., Douwes-Schultz, D. and Schmidt, A. M. (2025) _A Comparison Between Markov Switching Zero-inflated and Hurdle Models for Spatio-temporal Infectious Disease Counts_.
 To appear in **Statistics in Medicine**.

 - Roy, P. K., Schmidt, A. M., and Fonseca, C. O. (2025) _Accommodating heterogeneous variability in multivariate spatio-temporal processes_.
 Submitted.